kobayutapon/meta-nxp-connectivity/README.md

     $ zstd -d imx-image-multimedia-imx91qsb-iwxxx-matter.wic.zst
     $ sudo dd if=imx-image-multimedia-imx91qsb-iwxxx-matter.wic of=/dev/sdc bs=4M conv=fsync

+    # For i.MX91 FRDM:
+    $ zstd -d imx-image-multimedia-imx91frdm-iwxxx-matter.wic.zst
+    $ sudo dd if=imx-image-multimedia-imx91frdm-iwxxx-matter.wic of=/dev/sdc bs=4M conv=fsync

-For use with the uuu method, please install [uuu](https://github.com/nxp-imx/mfgtools/releases/tag/uuu_1.5.182) on your host and make sure it is at least version 1.5.182.
+For use with the uuu method, please install [uuu](https://github.com/nxp-imx/mfgtools/releases/tag/uuu_1.5.201) on your host and make sure it is at least version 1.5.201.

     $ uuu -version
-    uuu (Universal Update Utility) for nxp imx chips -- libuuu_1.5.182-0-gda3cd53
+    uuu (Universal Update Utility) for nxp imx chips -- libuuu_1.5.201-0-g727fc2b

 ___Before flashing the image, follow the prompts on the board to put the board into serial download mode.
-After flashing the image, please put i.MX93 FRDM, i.MX93 EVK, i.MX8M Mini EVK, i.MX6ULL EVK, i.MX91 EVK and i.MX91 QSB into MicroSD boot mode to boot the image from the MicroSD card.
+After flashing the image, please put i.MX93 FRDM, i.MX93 EVK, i.MX8M Mini EVK, i.MX6ULL EVK, i.MX91 EVK, i.MX91 QSB and i.MX91 FRDM into MicroSD boot mode to boot the image from the MicroSD card.
 And please put i.MX8ULP EVK into EMMC boot mode to boot the image from the EMMC.___

     $ cd ${MY_images}